 5. Set up your business banking

 To easily track your business income and expenses, it can be a good idea to open a separate business bank account.
 Having your business transactions in one place can make tax time much easier, and a separate bank account might be required down the track to secure finance should you need it to further expand.
-Plus, when you open a new Suncorp Bank Business Premium Account, we’ll waive the account keeping fee – forever.
+Plus, with a Suncorp Bank Business Premium Account, there are no monthly account keeping fees – forever.

 6. Organise finance